Transport in Swindon: Great Western Railway

 Swindon was chosen as the site of the Great Western Railway's Swindon Works in 1841, an event which led to the creation of a Railway Town known as New Swindon and the eventual amalgamation into the town today.

 The works covered a site of 320 acre and became the focal point for the creation of New Swindon and the influx of over 10,000 new residents in the next 50 years.
 In its heyday, the railway employed over 14,000 people in Swindon and the main locomotive fabrication workshop, the A Shop was, at 11.25 acre, one of the largest covered areas in the world.

 The factory had to be immediately adjacent to the railway, and it was necessary for the workers to be housed as close as possible to it.

 As the town of Swindon at that time was over a mile away on top of the hill, a modest Railway Village of 300 homes was proposed in 1841.
-Building began using stone from Swindon's quarries and also from stone excavated during the boring of Box Tunnel, 243 houses were completed by 1853 with the towns population being estimated at over 2,500.
+Building began using stone from Swindon's quarries and also from stone excavated during the boring of Box Tunnel, 243 houses were completed by 1853 with the population of the town being estimated at over 2,500.
 All 300 houses were completed by the mid-1860s.

 Consequently, a new town was built, known as New Swindon.
 This town would remain both physically and administratively separate from Old Swindon until the creation of Swindon Corporation in 1900.

 Swindon railway station was opened in 1842 and until 1895 every passing train stopped here for at least 10 minutes to change locomotives.
 As such Swindon station hosted the first recorded Railway refreshment rooms.

 In 1962 building of new locomotives ceased at Swindon.
 Locomotive repairs and carriage and wagon work continued, though the original carriage and wagon workshop was sold.
 The whole works closed in 1986, but one building currently houses Swindon Steam Railway Museum.
 The engineers' office is now the headquarters of English Heritage, and purpose-built storage now houses the English Heritage Archive.

 Most of the remaining buildings are used as part of the Swindon Designer Outlet Village.